Polson Logging Co. 2: Career in Oregon

 By the end of October 2017, No. 2 was loaded back onto rails upon arrival in Tillamook, Oregon, and it was temporarily stored inside a shed building for some minor repairs to take place.
 The engine was placed into service on the OCSR in May 2018, and it began pulling yearly tourist trains between Garibaldi and Rockaway Beach.
 It also took part in occasional photo charters, such as a March 2019 charter that was dedicated to Columbia River Belt Line Railway No. 7 "Skookum" returning to service.
 During the offseason, #2 would be displayed inside the Tillamook Air Museum, safely out of the weather.
 On November 10, 2021, Skip Lichter died at the age of 79, and a trust that consisted of his three children, Dan Lichter, Jill Keeker, and Sue Barker, inherited ownership of No. 2.
 The trio intended to respect their father's wishes and keep No. 2 operational.
 They considered selling the engine to another owner to take care of it.
 In August 2022, No. 2 was sold to Rick Franklin, the owner and operator of the Albany and Eastern Railroad (AERC), where only one steam engine, Santa Maria Valley No. 205, is based.

 No. 2 and its tender were once again loaded onto separate truck trailers for shipment to the Albany and Eastern's location, but the engine first landed at the Oregon Rail Heritage Center (ORHC), while a two-stall barn would be built at the Albany and Eastern to eventually house both Nos.
 2 and 205.
 The Oregon Rail Heritage Foundation operates Southern Pacific No. 4449 and Spokane, Portland and Seattle No. 700 to pull Christmas trains on the Oregon Pacific Railroad through Oaks Park in December every year.
-However, their long wheelbases caused damage to the rails, and by 2022, the Oregon Pacific restricted the operation of the giant 4-8-4's to Oaks Park.
+However, their long wheelbases caused damage to the rails, and by 2022, the Oregon Pacific restricted the operation of the big 4-8-4s to Oaks Park.
 The ORHF compensated by obtaining ownership of Mount Emily Lumber Co.
 1 from the Oregon Historical Society, but that engine requires some certified maintenance in order to run again.
 As the president of the ORHF, Rick Franklin decided to have No. 2 moved to the heritage center for use as a stand-in for the 2022 Oaks Park Christmas Trains.
 In March 2023, No. 2 was used by the ORHF again to pull a train for Saint Patrick's Day.
 In August 2023, a leak on one of No. 2's boiler tubes was discovered, prompting Oregon Rail Heritage Center to commence the 15-year overhaul of the locomotive's boiler, the rebuild has since been completed as of November 2023, and the locomotive returned to operating condition.